PACOM Spain Celebrates 10 Years!

 The article is a translation of the original article in SEGURITECNIA July – August 2017 issue

-– This year, Pacom is celebrating its 10th anniversary in Spain.
+– This year, PACOM celebrates 10 years in Spain.
 What is the bottom line for the company experience in the country during this decade?

 – How has the security market changed since the company was established in Spain up to this day?

 Above all, we have noticed that this industry is becoming more professional above the rest of the countries and markets.
 This gives us a crosscutting perspective of the changes and concerns in the different security fields.
 It should also be noted that the transition from analog to digital security has paved the way for interpreting electronic security as an element for protection and prevention.
 This, in turn, adds value to the architecture of the current security systems, as well as develops a preventive and effective management through the use of technologies which, without a doubt, make our work easier with regards to security.

 – What goals, both economic and strategic, has the company set for the next few years?
 What will your strategy be to achieve them?